chef-boneyard/activemq/.github/ISSUE_TEMPLATE.md

 [What are you expecting to happen as the consequence of above reproduction steps?]

 ### Actual Result:
-[What actually happens after the reproduction steps?]
+[What actually happens after the reproduction steps?
+Include the error output or a link to a gist if possible.]